colinator27/dust-manipulator/README.md

         - You can press hotkey 2 to teleport your cursor to the middle of the tool window, which also keeps focus on Undertale.
             * (This may not function 100% correctly if the window title is not exactly `UNDERTALE`, at least on Windows.)
         - Hotkey 4 can be used to re-focus the tool window, if desired (e.g. to press ESC to quit the program).
+        - Use right click to advance to the next set of letters.
+(The letters that are shown can be configured, but it's a manual process in the config file.)
     * When done selecting the pixels *precisely*, press hotkey 3 to perform the RNG search.
 This should be pretty quick, if not instant.
     * Press hotkey 3 again to progress to the Marriage Manipulator tool.
 - Marriage Manipulation:
-    * Upon entering this tool, it will take up to 1-2 minutes to calculate/preload snowball data.
+    * Upon entering this tool, it will take some time (but less than 2 minutes) to calculate/preload snowball data.
 The text in the bottom left will disappear upon completion.
         - (This is done slowly in a background thread, so as to not cause any lagspikes.
 It can be safely canceled with ESC like normal.)
     * During the run, you must not call excessive amounts of RNG.
 It's somewhat lenient, but on-screen textboxes call a *lot* of RNG every frame.
     * Perform Dogi skip using the standard speedrun setup, except no save/load is required (re-entering the room *is* still required).